Steven-Kha/362-Dating-Database/README.md

 10/18: v1.3 Added last time user was logged in and ability to deactivate profile <- Kyle

 10/21: v1.4 Added ability to edit profile <- Kyle

+10/22: v.1.4a Added possible pseudocode for reading files and loading into the database <- Steven